-The PMI strategies are implemented by teachers in three stages, i.e. opening, core, and closing and accompanied with some strategies and main activities.
-In the opening stage, some identified techniques include brainstorming, mind-mapping, showing pictures, singing together, and playing games.
-The teachers build students’ vocabularies on the topics of discussion through contextually introducing the students to daily living stories.
-During the core stage, some of the teachers implement storytelling, role-playing, asking some open-ended questions, and doing a focused-group discussion.
-The role plays, for instance, are done by replacing characters in the stories with those chosen by the students and the games are functioning to sharpen the students’ understanding on PMI strategies by giving critical opinions through the use of diagrams.
-Meanwhile, the closing stage is carried out by story mapping, reflecting, modifying stories, retelling the stories, and evaluating.
-In this stage, PMI strategies are presented by the use of modified stories and by providing mutual inputs and suggestions on group performances.
-During the implementation of PMI, teachers still find it difficult to implement professional and pedagogical competencies.
+The PMI strategies are implemented by teachers in stages and they are accompanied by some strategies and main activities.
+Through the strategies and activities, the teachers can build students’ ideas and vocabularies on the topics of discussion by contextually introducing the students to daily living stories.
+The characters in the daily living stories are replaced by the ones chosen by students in order to sharpen the students’ understanding on PMI strategies by providing critical opinions through the use of diagrams.
+In addition, PMI strategies are also presented by the use of modified stories intended for the students to provide mutual inputs and suggestions on the other students’ group performances.
+During the implementation of PMI, however, teachers still find it difficult to implement their professional and pedagogical competencies.
 From professional point of views, teachers acknowledge that PMI strategies are very good for improving students’ critical thinking skills, particularly their critical speaking skill.
 To arrive in this stage, teachers have to prepare extra-time to understand both teaching materials and particular languages used in the topics of their language learning.
 Difficulties in pedagogical competencies are faced by teachers through various learning scenarios implemented in PMI with relatively new strategies for them.
 They, therefore, have to build their optimism through continuously implementing PMI strategies and working much harder to achieve success.
 The teachers are advised to attend regular trainings and workshops to solve their problems oriented towards achieving 21st century language learning goals.

 ACKNOWLEDGEMENT